Nihal1l/vior/README.md

-# HelpSync - Real-time Help Connector
+# Vior - Real-time Help Connector

-HelpSync is a premium, real-time web application designed to connect people in need (Clients) with people willing to help (Volunteers).
+Vior is a premium, real-time web application designed to connect people in need (Clients) with people willing to help (Volunteers).
 It features a secure authentication system, role-based dashboards, and a real-time messaging system powered by WebSockets.

 ## 🚀 Features